How To Sedate a Cat For Grooming

 Benadryl: An antihistamine that induces sedation as a side effect.
 It's generally safe but should be given in consultation with a vet due to side effects like dry mouth, increased heart rate, and urine retention.

 Acepromazine: Used to induce sedation and anxiety relief, typically for travel or vet visits.
-It is not recommended for cats with heart disease or those in poor health.
+It is not recommended for cats with heart disease or poor health.

 Gabapentin: Often used for various purposes, such as anxiety relief and sedation for short-term events.
 It's relatively safe in healthy cats and may be used with other medications for stronger sedation.